Everything you need to know about the V&A museum Dundee – from what to see to where to eat. Because all that culture is hungry work, right?

 What is the V&A Dundee?

-Sorry, I might have jumped ahead of myself there.
-You might be thinking: yoo hoo over there, can we dial back and start with what the V&A Dundee is first please?
-Of course.
-The V&A Dundee is a design museum and it forms the centrepiece of the very expensive waterfront redevelopment that’s been rolling out over the past few years.
+But I might have jumped ahead of myself there.
+Let’s dial back and start with what the V&A Dundee is first.
+Because that would make sense.
+The V&A Dundee is a design museum and it forms the centrepiece of the very expensive waterfront redevelopment in Dundee that’s been rolling out over the past few years.
+When I say expensive, I mean to the tune of £1 billion. *Whistles quietly*

 Now let’s jump into my complete guide to the V&A in Dundee…